 The only issue with this recording interface is that the mic inputs are all black, and finding where you have set the levels is difficult.

 If some functions of this one are not enough for you, we suggest you look up the Focusrite Scarlett 18i20.
 That model has many more amazing features but some shortcomings that this one is fulfilling well.
 If you’re looking for get into seriously recording drums, then this is one of the best audio interfaces for you!

 Highest Quality Drum Recording Interface: Universal Audio Apollo x8

 The only problem that you will, however, face after buying this one is the pathetic customer support service by the makers.
 In case you want a service or need to know something about the warranty, you will have to wait for days and even months to get your request noticed at all.
 That being said, by buying through amazon or Sweetwater you can get the best audio interface for you without having to worry about the customer service aspect.

-Best Interface For Beginners: Behringer UMC404HD
+Best Audio Interface For Beginners: Behringer UMC404HD

 If you are new to drumming and hoping to take this skill up to a professional level, then investing in a recording interface as budget-friendly and straightforward as this one should be something you must consider.
 This is a great choice for those who are just getting into recording drums

-The Behringer UMC is basically a 4 x 4 USB audio interface that records microphone and instruments perfectly with its 24-bit and 192 kHz of resolution power.
+The Behringer UMC is basically a 4 x 4 USB audio interface that records the microphone and instruments perfectly with its 24-bit and 192 kHz of resolution power.

-This interface has an excellent compatibility range and is movement-friendly for you to take it to your studio, to your room, and even to your drumming classes.
+This audio interface has an excellent compatibility range and is movement-friendly for you to take it to your studio, to your room, and even to your drumming classes.